pkuxmq/pkuxmq.github.io/_pages/about.md

 -----
 ### TDAPNet: Prototype Network with Recurrent Top-Down Attention for Robust Object Classification under Partial Occlussion \[[arXiv:1909.03879](https://arxiv.org/abs/1909.03879)\]

-- Tackle vulnerability of deep neural networks in occlusion conditions by introducing prototypes, partial matching and top-down attention regulation.
+- Tackle vulnerability of deep neural networks under occlusion conditions by introducing prototypes, partial matching and top-down attention regulation, which improves the robustness of DCNNs with increase of 11% on PASCAL3D+ and 17.2% on MNIST for average classification accuracy under different occlusion conditions.
 - Learn feature activation prototypes and do partial matching between features and prototypes by estimated attention based on feature dictionary and activation scale.
 - Propose top-down attention regulation in convolution layers to reduce the contamination by occlusion with inspiration from neuroscience research.
 - Overall Architecture: